doctest/doctest/doc/markdown/features.md

 - colors in output

+- test require() with -fno-exceptions - if it behaves like a check()

+- print sections when asserts fail

 - look at catch command line options (also lest)
 - sorting the test order (also RAND! and SEED!) (by file, by test suite, or both, ASC/DESC...)
 - running tests a few times